 Whichever route you choose, thoroughly vet any third party before handing over your code.
-And always remember: never deploy a smart contract without first auditing it.
+And always remember: only deploy a smart contract after first auditing it.
 In the worst-case scenario, a hack could cost you your entire investment, and your crypto project may lose credibility.

 Smart contract audits are essential for ensuring the security of your transactions.
 You may contribute to ensuring the security and safety of your transactions by auditing your contracts.

 There are a few different ways to go about auditing a smart contract.
 A typical option is to hire a firm that specializes in blockchain security.
 As the use of smart contracts increases, so will the need for audits.